Stop Telling Single Women Not To Be Angry

 “You’ll never meet anybody with an ‘attitude’ like that.”

 Does my anger surprise or shock you?
 It shouldn't.
 I once had drinks with a man who told me I had too many opinions.
 I’ve dated men who have found other women to date when I’ve gone out of town over a weekend.
-I’ve dated "divorced" men.
+I’ve dated “divorced” men.
 I’ve matched with and messaged literally hundreds of men who simply never responded to what I had to say.
-I’ve been single and dating for 11 years and never, not once, have I had a happy ending.
+I’ve been single and dating for 11 years and never, not once, did something happy happen.

 “